|Learn how to organize a conference that brings together people with a common interest to network and listen to presentations and ideas.|

-If you want a keynote speaker, you have to choose someone appropriate and convince him to come.
-That means, if he’s any kind of celebrity – even just within your field – getting to him as much as a year or more before the conference, so that he’ll have the time free.
-It may also mean offering him both expenses – reimbursement for travel, lodging, and food – and frequently an honorarium (payment) as well.
-Choosing the keynote speaker may be a joint task of the organizing team and the coordinator, but tracking him down and negotiating with him (and going to Plan B when he’s unable or unwilling to come) falls to the coordinator.
+If you want a keynote speaker, you have to choose someone appropriate and convince him or her to come.
+That means, if this person is any kind of celebrity – even just within your field – getting to that person as much as a year or more before the conference, so that they'll have the time free.
+It may also mean offering both expenses – reimbursement for travel, lodging, and food – and frequently an honorarium (payment) as well.
+Choosing the keynote speaker may be a joint task of the organizing team and the coordinator, but tracking this person down and negotiating (and going to Plan B when they are unable or unwilling to come) falls to the coordinator.

-You also should negotiate with a keynote speaker – especially if you’re paying him – both what you’d like him to talk about, and what, if anything, you expect of him besides his speech.
-Should he be available to mingle with participants throughout the conference or for a day, be a panel member, eat at least one meal with participants, run a session?
+You also should negotiate with a keynote speaker – especially if you’re paying them – both what you’d like them to talk about, and what, if anything, you expect of them besides their speech.
+Should they be available to mingle with participants throughout the conference or for a day, be a panel member, eat at least one meal with participants, run a session?
 These sorts of questions should be worked out beforehand, so neither the speaker nor the committee will be surprised by the other’s expectations.

 Some conferences may be small enough that the idea of a keynote speaker or a plenary session seems foolish.
 That doesn't mean, however, that they can’t attract well-known experts in the field to join the conference as speakers, presenters, and/or participants.
 These people may welcome the chance to get to know local folks and discuss real issues.
 You risk nothing by inviting them, and you may be surprised at who accepts.